fonttools/fonttools/scripting.md

 a1.tag = "wght"
 doc.addAxis(a1)
 ```
-You can add as many axes as you need.
+* You can add as many axes as you need.
 OpenType has a maximum of around 64K.
 DesignSpaceEditor has a maximum of 5.
+* The `name` attribute is the name you'll be using as the axis name in the locations.

 ## Make a source object